Your AI coding agent

 $ codevira setup

-50MCP toolsthe full agent surface
+36MCP toolsthe sharpened agent surface

 8hook policiesenforcing memory live